Aaron De Groft: Muscarelle Museum of Art

-At Muscarelle, De Groft oversaw "the first-ever international loan exhibition of Botticelli's works" in America.
+At Muscarelle, De Groft oversaw "the first-ever international loan exhibition of Botticelli's works" in the United States.
 He also arranged for some of Michelangelo's pieces that "almost never travel" to be shown there in 2013 during the exhibit "Michelangelo: Sacred and Profane; Masterpiece Drawings from the Casa Buonarroti".
 De Groft is largely credited for saving the museum from closing when the budget was substantially slashed in 2002.

 While at Muscarelle, De Groft directed the purchase of an unattributed painting that he credited to Paul Cézanne.
-De Groft partnered with art historian and Muscarelle Museum's chief curator John Spike to authenticate the painting, assisted by a William & Mary chemistry associate professor and a paintings conservator from the Colonial Williamsburg Foundation.
-The authentication of the Cézanne piece was followed by a piece attributed to Titian.
-The purported Titian was from 1539-40 and titled Portrait of Federico II Gonzaga, Duke of Mantua.
-In 2002, De Groft partnered with J. Allen Tucker to write an article for the peer-reviewed journal Ultrastructural Pathology about the piece, where they posited it was authenticated in the early 1900s, challenged by German art historian August L. Mayer in 1938 who said the piece was not authentic, and then re-authenticated under De Groft's direction to "persuasively conclude that this portrait is authentic."
-The work traveled, eventually being displayed at the Musée du Luxembourg, a gallery in Paris, France, where William T. Walker of William & Mary said, "The exhibition is the talk of the French capital."
+De Groft partnered with art historian and Muscarelle Museum's then-chief curator John Spike to authenticate the painting, assisted by a William & Mary chemistry associate professor and a paintings conservator from the Colonial Williamsburg Foundation.
+The authentication of the Cézanne piece was preceded by Titian in the early 2000s.
+The purported Titian was from 1539 to 1540 and titled Portrait of Federico II Gonzaga, Duke of Mantua.
+In 2002, prior to his arrival at the Muscarelle Museum of Art, De Groft partnered with J. Allen Tucker to write an article for the peer-reviewed journal Ultrastructural Pathology about the piece, where they posited it was authenticated in the early 1900s, challenged by German art historian August L. Mayer in 1938 who said the piece was not authentic, and then re-authenticated under De Groft's direction to "persuasively conclude that this portrait is authentic."
+The work traveled, eventually being displayed at the Musée du Luxembourg, a gallery in Paris, France, where William T. Walker of William & Mary incorrectly suggests that the loan was part of the Muscarelle collection and said, "The exhibition is the talk of the French capital."

 After the Basquiat affair, art historian Charles Hope lambasted De Groft's testing and authentication of the Titian, saying, "The portrait is, to most people's eyes including my own, a feeble work unworthy of Titian himself.
 I tend to be suspicious of art historians using exotic scientific techniques to boost the credibility of second-rate pictures.
 It is an extremely common practice, and seldom, in my experience, produces convincing results."
-After working at Muscarelle for 14 years, De Groft left in December 2018, at which point the museum named an endowment after him called The Aaron De Groft Endowment for Museum Excellence.
+After working at Muscarelle for 14 years, De Groft left in December 2018.